doctorfree/MusicPlayerPlus/README.md

 utilizes several different terminal emulators and can also be used to invoke any specified MPD client.
 Some example invocations of `mpplus` follow.

-Open the mpcplus client and cava visualizer in fullscreen mode.
-The client will open in the xfce4-terminal emulator and the visualizer in gnome-terminal:
+Open the mpcplus client and spectrum visualizer in fullscreen mode:

 `mpplus -f`